iosband/iosband.github.io/_posts/2015-07-19-Efficient-experimentation-and-multi-armed-bandits.md

 Fortunately, we can enrich our multi-armed bandit model to allow for this type of shared information.
+We can also relax the assumption of binary payoffs.
 Once we do this we consider a general method for "learning to optimize" an unknown function $f^*$.
 This is when the multi-armed bandit starts to get interesting: